kgdunn/pid-book/data-visualization/relational-graphs-scatter-plots.rst

 This is a plot many people are comfortable using.
 It helps you understand the relationship between two variables - a bivariate plot - as opposed to the previous charts that are univariate.
 A :index:`scatter plot <pair: scatter plot; visualization>` is a collection of points shown inside a box formed by two axes at 90 degrees to each other.
 The marker's position is located at the intersection of the values shown on the horizontal (*x*) axis and vertical (*y*) axis.

 The unspoken intention of a scatter plot is usually to ask the reader to draw a causal relationship between the two variables.
-However, not all scatter plots actually show causal phenomena.
+However, not all scatter plots actually show causal phenomena, as the figure below tries to convince you:

 .. image:: ../figures/visualization/scatterplot-figures.png

-This source code generates similar, but not identical, figures:
+This source code generates similar, but not identical, figures to those shows here in the text.

 .. dcl:: R